vitorm04/docs.pt-br/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </behaviors>
 ```

- <span data-ttu-id="a65b5-113">Isso irá garantir que apenas um subconjunto dos esquemas de autenticação listados aqui será considerado para a aplicação do ponto de extremidade de serviço, dependendo do que está selecionado no IIS.</span><span class="sxs-lookup"><span data-stu-id="a65b5-113">This will ensure that only a subset of the authentication schemes listed here will be considered for applying on the service endpoint, depending on what is selected in the IIS.</span></span> <span data-ttu-id="a65b5-114">Isso significa que um desenvolvedor pode excluir diga a autenticação básica da lista ao omiti-lo da listagem serviceAuthenticationManager e mesmo que ele esteja habilitado no IIS, ela não será aplicada no ponto de extremidade de serviço</span><span class="sxs-lookup"><span data-stu-id="a65b5-114">This means that a developer can exclude say Basic auth from the list by omitting it from the serviceAuthenticationManager listing and even if it is enabled in IIS, it will not be applied on the service endpoint</span></span>
+ <span data-ttu-id="6ff9b-113">Isso garantirá que apenas um subconjunto dos esquemas de autenticação listadas aqui será considerado para a aplicação do ponto de extremidade de serviço, dependendo do que está selecionado no IIS.</span><span class="sxs-lookup"><span data-stu-id="6ff9b-113">This will ensure that only a subset of the authentication schemes listed here will be considered for applying on the service endpoint, depending on what is selected in the IIS.</span></span> <span data-ttu-id="6ff9b-114">Isso significa que um desenvolvedor pode excluir digamos que a autenticação básica na lista ao omiti-lo na listagem serviceAuthenticationManager e mesmo se ela estiver habilitada no IIS, ela não será aplicada no ponto de extremidade de serviço</span><span class="sxs-lookup"><span data-stu-id="6ff9b-114">This means that a developer can exclude say Basic auth from the list by omitting it from the serviceAuthenticationManager listing and even if it is enabled in IIS, it will not be applied on the service endpoint</span></span>

-## <a name="self-hosted-services"></a><span data-ttu-id="a65b5-115">Serviços de hospedagem interna</span><span class="sxs-lookup"><span data-stu-id="a65b5-115">Self-Hosted Services</span></span>
+## <a name="self-hosted-services"></a><span data-ttu-id="6ff9b-115">Serviços de hospedagem interna</span><span class="sxs-lookup"><span data-stu-id="6ff9b-115">Self-Hosted Services</span></span>
- <span data-ttu-id="a65b5-116">Serviços de hospedagem interna são configurados de forma um pouco diferente porque não há nenhum IIS para herdar as definições de.</span><span class="sxs-lookup"><span data-stu-id="a65b5-116">Self-hosted services are configured a bit differently since there is no IIS to inherit settings from.</span></span> <span data-ttu-id="a65b5-117">Aqui você vai usar o \<serviceAuthenticationManager > elemento ou ServiceAuthenticationBehavior para especificar as configurações de autenticação que serão herdadas.</span><span class="sxs-lookup"><span data-stu-id="a65b5-117">Here you use the \<serviceAuthenticationManager> element or ServiceAuthenticationBehavior to specify the authentication settings that will be inherited.</span></span> <span data-ttu-id="a65b5-118">No código que fique assim:</span><span class="sxs-lookup"><span data-stu-id="a65b5-118">In code it looks like this:</span></span>
+ <span data-ttu-id="6ff9b-116">Serviços são hospedados são configurados de forma um pouco diferente, pois não há nenhum IIS para herdar as definições de.</span><span class="sxs-lookup"><span data-stu-id="6ff9b-116">Self-hosted services are configured a bit differently since there is no IIS to inherit settings from.</span></span> <span data-ttu-id="6ff9b-117">Aqui você vai usar o \<serviceAuthenticationManager > elemento ou ServiceAuthenticationBehavior para especificar as configurações de autenticação que serão herdadas.</span><span class="sxs-lookup"><span data-stu-id="6ff9b-117">Here you use the \<serviceAuthenticationManager> element or ServiceAuthenticationBehavior to specify the authentication settings that will be inherited.</span></span> <span data-ttu-id="6ff9b-118">No código, ele parece com isto:</span><span class="sxs-lookup"><span data-stu-id="6ff9b-118">In code it looks like this:</span></span>

 ```csharp
 // ...